Good to see!

 A great phone just got better with this trick.

-Samsung GALAXY S IV Exynos Octa Black Mist
+Samsung GALAXY S 4 Exynos 5 Octa Black Mist

 Heard about this trick earlier today, howard.
 I believe we owe thanks to the fine folks of XDA-Developers for this.